BG3-Community-Library-Team/bg3-community/Tools.md

 # List:Tools

 ## Getting Started - LSLib
-Reguardless of what you wish to create, you will need a way to both extract and convert BG3's game files.
-For this, the first tool you need to download is LSLib
+Regardless of what you wish to create, you will need a way to both extract and convert BG3's game files.
+For this, the first tool you need to download is [LSLib](https://github.com/Norbyte/lslib)

 ## The Toolshed